arpanghosh8453/public-fitbit-projects/README.md

 ## Install with Docker (Recommended)

 1. Follow this [guide](https://dev.fitbit.com/build/reference/web-api/developer-guide/getting-started/) to create an application. ❗ **The Fitbit `Oauth 2.0 Application Type` selection must be `personal` for intraday data access** ❗- Otherwise you might encounter `KeyError: 'activities-heart-intraday'` when fetching intraday Heart rate or steps data. `Default Access Type` should be `Read Only`.
-For thw Privacy Policy and TOS URLs, you can enter any valid URL links.
+For the Privacy Policy and TOS URLs, you can enter any valid URL links.
 Those won't be checked or verified as long as they are valid URLs.
 This process will give you a `client ID`, `client secret`, and a `refresh token` (in the final step after following entire OAuth setup)

 2. Create a folder named `fitbit-fetch-data`, cd into the folder, create a `compose.yml` file with the content of the given compose example ( Change the enviornment variables accordingly )